This mid-90s t-shirt puzzled me at first. It looked like a biker gang shirt, but what was the Big Red Machine? A biker gang? I’d never heard of it.

 Ray “Spawn Till You Die” Troll, the noted Alaskan fish artist and t-shirt publisher, at one time designed and printed a t-shirt with the legend “Hell’s Anglers” and a drawing of an angry leather-clad gentleman riding a Harley while casting with a fishing rod.

 Not long after, some of Troll’s distributors in the lower 48 passed him the word: the Hells Angels were not happy about the shirts.
 Really not happy.
 Troll took “Hell’s Anglers” out of distribution and later repurposed the design as “Rebel Without a Cod.”
 The original “Hell’s Angler’s” t-shirts became collector’s items.
+Of course.

 “Big Red Machine” and “81” tees are known as “support wear;” wearing them means that you support the principles of the Hells Angels, even though you’re not a member.